 $14/mo

 5g creatine monohydrate is the gold standard.
-Most researched ergogenic compound in sport science with a near-flawless safety record across decades of RCTs.
-Correct form, correct dose, no timing issues.
-If you are taking this consistently, it is doing exactly what it should.
+The most researched ergogenic compound in sports science, with a near-flawless safety record across decades of RCTs.
+Form, dose, and timing all check out.
+If you take this daily, it does what it should.

 → No changes needed.
 This is the benchmark supplement.